SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

    * This is the line in the original Seed: (~line 100) `"CommandLine": "airtable/airtable-to-xml -p baseId=BASE_ID_HERE"`

-6. Make sure you have the latest SSoT.me CLI tools installed.

 6. Run the `ssotme -init`